ledeprogram/courses/foundations/mapping/merging-qgis-complex/README.md

 |4|Queens|
 |5|Staten Island|

-We have the `CT2010` field, which is the census tract code, but somehow we need to add the FIPS code for the county on it.
+`BoroCode` also has its own field, as is `CT2010` (the census tract code).
+We can identify the borough and identify the tract, but somehow we need to transform that `BoroCode` into a FIPS code to add on to the tract number.

 #### What hell hath NYC wrought?

 In order to solve this, we need to execute *two* merges, not just one.
 We'll need to do something like this:

 1. Create a CSV that maps `BoroCode` values to FIPS codes
-2. Merge that into the shapefile, so each row now has the correct FIPS code
+2. Merge that into the shapefile, so each row now has the correct county FIPS code
 3. Create a new column in the shapefile that adds 36 + FIPS code + tract number
-4. *Finally* merge the census data in
+4. *Finally* merge the census data in, joining the csv's `GEO.id2` with our new 36+FIPS+tract column

-Are you ready?
-Let's do this.
+Are you ready? **ARE YOU READY?!** Let's do this.

-#### Create the BoroCode-to-FIPS-code CSV
+## Create the BoroCode-to-FIPS-code CSV

 This part is easy.
-Just make a CSV that maps `BoroCode`s to FIPS codes.
+Just make a CSV that maps each `BoroCode` to a FIPS code.
 You can make it in Excel and export it to CSV, or just type it into a CSV.
 If you make it in Excel, **be sure to make the column a Text columns**, otherwise you'll lose leading `0`'s.

 |BoroCode|FIPS code|
 |---|---|